M2219/pyOrbSLAM/README.md

 This repository provides a pythonic implementation of [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).

 # Note:
-* The repository has written to keep the pythonic version as close as possible to the original repository and only covers the stereo tracking.
+* The repository has tried to keep the pythonic version as close as possible to the original repository.
 Therefore, some modules may run slower than the c++ version.
 However, modules can be changed to efficiently increase the speed.
+* Current version only support the stereo tracking

 # To increase the speed